kshitija236/Sentiment-Prediction/README.md

 Project Description:
 This project uses Deep Learning techniques to classify reviews(for various products) into five sentiment classes.
 5 for most positive sentiment and 1 for worst sentiment.
+All the DL models used are built and trained using Keras.

 NOTE:
 1. All the data files and word embedding files that are used in this project have been uploaded to my google drive.
 For using these I mount the google drive in the colab